appdev-lessons/getting-started-with-scaffolds/content.md

 ```

 <div class="bg-red-100 py-1 px-5" markdown="1">
-Note, in the walkthrough video I used `data-method`, but in our Rails 7 update, this attribute is renamed `data-turbo-method`.
+Note, in the walkthrough video I used `data-method`, but in the current Rails 7 updated project, this attribute is renamed `data-turbo-method`.
+Again, this is because [Turbo](https://turbo.hotwired.dev/) is on by default in this newer Rails version.
 </div>

 Now go back and try the "Delete movie" link once more.
 It worked!
 (Unless you forgot to change `.at(0)` to `[0]` in the controller.)